Checklist of Pre-Departure Requirements:

 All students committed to a study abroad program will participate in two pre-departure orientations to be held on campus the semester prior to departure.

 - Health & Safety Orientation: mandatory orientation covering issues related to health and safety abroad.
-You sign up for a session in your myGUABROAD application.
+You can find the Orientation in your post-decision documents in your application.

 These orientations prepare students for what is sometimes a difficult cultural and academic adjustment both to the foreign culture and to the host university.
 Some programs also include mandatory on-site orientation sessions ranging from one day to four weeks in length before the commencement of the university term.